The Rising Entropy of English in the Attention Economy: Supplementary Information --- Prey Choice Model Derivation

 This assumes that information types are either in the diet, $D$, in which case they are always consumed upon encounter, or alternatively the items are not in the diet and never consumed.
 We can generalise this so that forager's have some probability of consuming an information type upon encounter, $p_i$,

 The forager can choose the probability of paying attention to each information type, and a forager's strategy can be defined as a vector $\textbf{p} = [p_1, p_2, . . . , p_n]$.
+These choices are independent.
 To find the strategy that gives the maximum utility rate we can consider each of these choices, $p_j$, independently.
 To find the best strategy we separate $p_j$ from the summations and differentiate

 Cancelling like terms

 The sign of this does not depend on $p_j$.
 So if $\frac{\partial R}{\partial p_j} > 0$, $R_{media}$ will be maximised with $p_j=1$, and otherwise with $p_j=0$.
 The condition for $p_j=1$ is